 Restoration of the stream bank and bed contours will be initiated immediately after the installation of the crossing using the open cut trench method and prior to restoring flow using the standard or modified dam and pump or flume method, unless site and permit conditions delay permanent installation.
 Enbridge will restore the stream banks as near as practicable to pre-construction conditions unless that slope is determined to be unstable.
 If the slope is considered unstable, Enbridge will reshape the banks to prevent slumping.
 For public waters, Enbridge will return the bank to pre-construction contours, unless otherwise directed by the site-specific restoration plan.
 If Enbridge cannot restore to pre-construction contours at a public water, Enbridge will consult with the MDNR before proceeding further.
-Once the banks have been reshaped, Enbridge will commence soil stabilization activities as described in Section 1.9.1.
-Temporary slope breakers will be installed on all sloped approaches to streams in accordance with the spacing requirements identified in Section 1.9.4 and the outlet of the slope breaker will be directed away from the stream into a well-vegetated area.
+Once the banks have been reshaped, Enbridge will consult with the MDNR before proceeding further.
+Once the banks have been reshaped, Enbridge will consult will be installed on all sloped approaches to streams in accordance with the spacing requirements identified in Section 1.9.4 and the outlet of the slope breaker will be directed away from the stream into a well-vegetated area.